Heart month is every month when you’re a pediatric electrophysiologist

 After 20 years at WVU Medicine Children's Hospital as director of pediatric electrophysiology and the chief of pediatric cardiology, Dr. John Phillips paid a visit to CHoR.

 But luring him to Richmond was going to take some doing – and it needed to be special.
 Fortunately, we have special in the bag.
-Dr. Phillips was going to be part of a team that was building a cardiac program for kids unlike any other in the region.
+Dr. Phillips was going to be part of a team that was building a pediatric heart center unlike any other in the region.

 “I wouldn't have taken it just to do another job.
 It needed to be something that drew me to it.
 And having been in administrative positions for a while, I was ready to just get back to being a cardiologist and doing what I love doing.
 Building a program here is really exciting.”